 A long time ago when the earth and I were both much younger, I used to shoot Eley ammo in smallbore rifle competition.
 The Alberta Summer Games were a major focus and I’d save my pennies to be able to afford Eley Tenex for the matches.
 Using Tenex for practice was, of course, out of the question.
 It was just too expensive for a university student on a thin budget.
-But the point is, my shooting buddies and I could always find it at the local gun shops.
+But the point is, my shooting buddies and I could always find it at the local gun shops, right beside the assortment of bulk ammo.
 And then it seemed to vanish from the marketplace.
 Many of us forgot about the ammo back then due to the sale of many new guns and optics, including other attachments such as this Micro Roni for example.
 The buzz was all about customizing your firearm be personally suit you.
 We were thinking less about ammo… I mean, we took the customization so far that we were even thinking about how our firearms could be adapted to be more usable in the dark or at night.
 This took us to the internet where we read lots of OE night vision scope reviews before we made any purchases.
 This way, we could choose the best product to make target shooting and hunting at night even more enjoyable.

 Our hero was gone though.
 We talked about Tenex in hushed whispers around campfires.
 Rumors about where to find some were quickly chased down, but the effort always came up empty.
 The old guys all had some squirreled away, but they wouldn’t share, even with their children.
 We made plans for when they died.
 How do you discreetly show up at the widow’s door asking for the deceased’s ammo?
 The drought lasted for a long time and for rimfire fans it’s been ugly.
 But the good news is that, thanks to a new distributor, it’s over and Eley is back in Canada.